dragons-labs/FactoryAutomationGame/README.md

   * creating of programs in C and Pythons
   * networking multiple computer blocks with TCP/IP

+The game offers full simulation of electronic circuits (based on ngspice) and computer systems (based on QEMU and GNU/Linux).
+In-game manual (about basics of electronics and programming) is available.
+Saving the game state, customizing keys and other settings is supported.

-## Project Status: Alpha-2
+## Project Status: Alpha-3

 * All core gameplay features (like circuit simulation, computer simulation, 3d factory) are in place and works.
-* Demo mission is playable and allow check / test core features, but is the only one mission available.
-* Many things (like guide texts) are placeholders.
+* There are only 3 sample tasks (levels) and a demo level available, but they do not reflect the target task layout.
+* In-game manual (especially English version) requires verification.
-* It's works (but may be bugged or have missing minor features).
+* It's works, but may be bugged or have missing minor features.

 ## Build Instruction (on Linux platform)